 - 15.1 The Employer agrees that during the life of this Agreement, no further work performed by weekly paid employees covered by this Agreement will be outsourced, contracted out or privatised.
-Additionally, the Employer agrees not to enter into any arrangements to outsource, contract out or privatise work performed by weekly paid employees during the life of this Agreement, even if the operative date of such arrangement is after the nominal expiry date of this Agreement. - 15.2 Where work is already outsourced or contracted out, the employer will maintain existing wages parity commitments between the Employer and the Contractor. - 15.3 Any renewal, extension of or new contacts (of already outsourced or contracted out work) will be entered in to between the Employer and the Contractor on the basis that employees of the Contractor must be paid no less favourably for the hours worked as set out in the SA Government Wages Parity (Weekly Paid) Enterprise Agreement 2017 (or its successor). - 15.4 Where agency labour/labour hire is utilised, the Employer must ensure that employees or contractors of the labour agency must be are paid no less favourably for the hours worked than as set out in the SA Government Wages Parity (Weekly Paid) Enterprise Agreement 2017 or its successor. - 15.5 Where such arrangements have not been previously in place, the provisions of this clause will apply for new or extensions of existing contracts when entered in to between the employer and the labour hire provider. - 15.6 If requested by a Union covered by this Agreement, the Employer will provide relevant information to the Union enabling the Union to assess whether this clause has been complied with, unless in confidence and subject to Clause 10.3(b).
+Additionally, the Employer agrees not to enter into any arrangements to outsource, contract out or privatise work performed by weekly paid employees during the life of this Agreement, even if the operative date of such arrangement is after the nominal expiry date of this Agreement. - 15.2 Where work is already outsourced or contracted out, the employer will maintain existing wages parity commitments between the Employer and the Contractor. - 15.3 Subject to the terms of the "Note", any renewal, extension of or new contacts (of already outsourced or contracted out work) will be entered in to between the Employer and the Contractor on the basis that employees of the Contractor must be paid no less favourably for the hours worked as set out in the SA Government Wages Parity (Weekly Paid) enterprise agreement 2017 (or its successor).